cemuka/UnityRuntimeNodeEditor/Assets/docs/documentation.md

 A single connection happens between an input and an output socket.
 This is a one-direction communication from the output to input.
 An input may accept single or multiple connections.

-`InputSocket` and `OutputSocket` is implemented to work as generic sockets derived from abstract `Socket`.
+`SocketInput` and `SocketOutput` is implemented to work as generic sockets derived from abstract `Socket`.

-`OutputSocket` implements `IOutput` interface to make it easy to share and read the incoming value as an object.
+`SocketOutput` implements `IOutput` interface to make it easy to share and read the incoming value as an object.

 ```c#
 public interface IOutput